Advice to Electricians - Cable Capacitance issues with LED Lamps

 A tungsten halogen filament lamp doesn't have this difficulty because the filament is eternally loading the cable capacitance and any acquired charge is unable to conquer the thermal inertia.

-How to rectify the problem
+How to rectify this LED Lighting problem

 A straightforward alternative is to eternally discharge the cable capacitance by wiring two 160K ohm, 1/4W, resistors rated at >=250V, in series across L and N on the final circuit, it is good practice to do this as close to the effected lamp as possible, if this is done across the changed L and N at the lamp holder terminals it enables simple changing out of circuit (or disconnection) for testing.